Scars (Agents of S.H.I.E.L.D.)

-"Scars" is the twentieth episode of the second season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they make contact with a secretive community of Inhumans.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-The episode was written by Brent Fletcher and Drew Z. Greenberg, and directed by Kevin Tancharoen.
+"Scars" is the twentieth episode of the second season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they make contact with a secretive community of Inhumans.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
+The episode was written by Rafe Judkins and Lauren LeFranc, and directed by Bobby Roth.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, and Adrianne Palicki.
 The episode ties into the film Avengers: Age of Ultron, exploring the aftermath of it.

 "Scars" originally aired on ABC on May 5, 2015, and according to Nielsen Media Research, was watched by 4.45 million viewers.

 Plot

-In flashbacks to the previous year, it is revealed that Sam Koenig has been overseeing the secret Theta Protocol project, which involves refurbishing Fury's disused helicarrier.
+In flashbacks to the previous year, it is revealed that Sam Koenig has been overseeing the secret Theta Protocol project, which involves refurbishing Nick Fury's disused helicarrier.
 This helicarrier is later used by the Avengers and Fury to rescue thousands of civilians from Sokovia during Ultron's attempt to destroy the world.

-In the present, Coulson is allowed to be the director of SHIELD again due to his role in saving the Sokovians.
-The council (Gonzales, May, Morse, Weaver and Oliver) become his advisors.
-Still unable to trust Coulson, Mack resigns from SHIELD.
-Skye tells Coulson and May that Jiaying is her mother and that Eva and Katya Belyakov were Inhumans, and May admits the truth about the Bahrain incident to Coulson.
+In the present, Coulson is allowed to be the Director of S.H.I.E.L.D. again due to his role in saving the Sokovians.
+The council (Robert Gonzales, Melinda May, Bobbi Morse, Anne Weaver and Oliver) become his advisors.
+Still unable to trust Coulson, Alphonso "Mack" Mackenzie resigns from S.H.I.E.L.D.
+Skye tells Coulson and May that Jiaying is her mother and that Eva Belyakov and Katya Belyakov were Inhumans, and May admits the truth about the Bahrain incident to Coulson.